 Bayview Nursing Home is located in Nahunta, Georgia.
 The city has 5,237 people.
-This is a fine nursing home.
-We gave this it an overall grade of B+, which is very good rating.
-In our view, this place is a solid choice for most people.
-Fortunately, this place did not have any poor grades in any of the major categories discussed below.
-More information about these categories is available below.
+We gave it an overall grade of B-, which is a middle of the pack grade.
+At the end of the day, this facility should be a solid choice for quite a few people.
+We were also pleased to discover that this place was consistent in all of the other areas we looked at.
+More information about these categories can be found below.

 Bayview Nursing Home